The Bhoys from Seville: Second round v Blackburn Rovers

 The next round caught media and football fans attention when Celtic were paired with Blackburn Rovers.
 The English side were enjoying a good season and eventually finished sixth in the Premiership.
 Their squad boasted former Man United strikers Dwight Yorke and Andy Cole as well as rising star David Thompson and Irish winger Damien Duff, who had impressed in the 2002 World Cup.
-Highlighted by the media was the fact that Blackburn Rovers manager Graeme Souness had previously been player-manager of Celtic's city rivals Rangers.
+The media highlighted that Blackburn Rovers manager Graeme Souness had previously been player-manager of Celtic's city rivals Rangers.
 The tie was dubbed the Battle of Britain.

 Celtic were poor in the first leg at Parkhead, and were outplayed by Blackburn for long spells of the game.
 Nevertheless, a Henrik Larsson goal five minutes from full-time secured a crucial 1–0 win on the night and a narrow lead to take down to Ewood Park.

 In the build-up to the return match, Blackburn captain Gary Flitcroft made public that Souness had commented in the dressing room after the first game that Blackburn should have won the game and that it was like watching "men against boys."
 Flitcroft also added his own opinion that no Celtic player had impressed him.
 In a press conference the day before the second game, Souness stated that if Celtic scored one goal then Blackburn would score three.

 In the second leg, Celtic showed much more composure and scored after 14 minutes through Larsson.
 Celtic were now 2–0 ahead on aggregate and controlled the game after that to the joy of their 7,500 travelling fans.
 Former Blackburn striker Chris Sutton scored another goal for Celtic after 68 minutes and the match ended with Celtic winning 2–0 on the second leg and 3–0 on aggregate.